John Murray (publishing house): History

-The business was founded in London in 1768 by John Murray (1737–1793), an Edinburgh-born Royal Marines officer, who built up a list of authors including Isaac D'Israeli and published the English Review.
+The business was founded in London, England, in 1768 by John Murray (1737–1793), an Edinburgh-born Royal Marines officer, who built up a list of authors including Isaac D'Israeli and published the English Review.

 John Murray the elder was one of the founding sponsors of the London evening newspaper The Star in 1788.

 He was succeeded by his son John Murray II, who made the publishing house important and influential.
 He was a friend of many leading writers of the day and launched the Quarterly Review in 1809.
 He was the publisher of Jane Austen, Sir Walter Scott, Washington Irving, George Crabbe, Mary Somerville and many others.
-His home and office at 50 Albemarle Street in Mayfair was the centre of a literary circle, fostered by Murray's tradition of "Four o'clock friends", afternoon tea with his writers.
+Murray's home and office at 50 Albemarle Street in Mayfair was the centre of a literary circle, fostered by Murray's tradition of "four o'clock friends", afternoon tea with his writers.

 Murray's most notable author was Lord Byron, who became a close friend and correspondent of his.
 Murray published many of his major works, paying him over £20,000 in rights.
-On 10 March 1812 Murray published Byron's second book, Childe Harold's Pilgrimage, which sold out in five days, leading to Byron's observation "I awoke one morning and found myself famous".
+On 10 March 1812, Murray published Byron's second book, Childe Harold's Pilgrimage, which sold out in five days, leading to Byron's observation: "I awoke one morning and found myself famous."

-On 17 May 1824 Murray participated in one of the most notorious acts in the annals of literature.
+On 17 May 1824, Murray participated in one of the most notorious acts in the annals of literature.
 Byron had given him the manuscript of his personal memoirs to publish later on.
 Together with five of Byron's friends and executors, he decided to destroy Byron's manuscripts because he thought the scandalous details would damage Byron's reputation.
 With only Thomas Moore objecting, the two volumes of memoirs were dismembered and burnt in the fireplace at Murray's office.
 It remains unknown what they contained.